charlesfleche/charlesfleche.net/content/article/2025-08-30-building-usd-on-debian/en.md

 # Who is this guide intended for ?

-This guide is written to be read and understood by someone who knows basic linux concepts and tools (debian package management, the root user, command line tools) and C++ software building terms like "building", "compiler" or "dependencies".
+This guide is written to be read and understood by someone who knows basic linux concepts and tools (Debian package management, the root user, command line tools) and C++ software building terms like "building", "compiler" or "dependencies".

 Think: "a smart high school student".